p3t/spring-cursorpaging/cursorpaging-jpa-api/README.md

 # API layer support

 This project contains classes to support implementation of an API layer.
-I.e. for transferring the cursor (state) to the client and back, as well as defining a initial page request.
+I.e. for transferring the cursor (state) to the client and back, as well as defining an initial page request.

 * [EntitySerializer](src/main/java/io/vigier/cursorpaging/api/EntitySerializer.java): Supports translation of an
   PageRequest into a binary/base64 representation and back, including encryption.
     * An entity serializer must be created per entity type, in order to simplify this there is an EntitySerializerFactory available.
-* [DtoPageRequest](src/main/java/io/vigier/cursorpaging/api/DtoPageRequest.java): Represents a initial page request from the client, can be translated into a PageRequest.
+* [DtoPageRequest](src/main/java/io/vigier/cursorpaging/api/DtoPageRequest.java): Represents an initial page request from the client, can be translated into a PageRequest.
 * [StringToBase64Converter](src/main/java/io/vigier/cursorpaging/api/StringToBase64Converter.java): Converter for Spring
   to use the serializer result directly as controller method parameter.